 Now just like the 50 move rule, under the threefold repetition rule the game is not drawn automatically.
 The player has to claim for it.
 So what happens if the player forgets to claim by this rule and that brings to our next topic, fivefold repetition rule.

 What Is The Fivefold Repetition Rule?

 As per the FIDE article 9.6.1, a game is drawn automatically if the same position occurs for at least three times.
 Here the definition of ‘same position’ is the same as we discussed in the threefold repetition rule.

 Under the fivefold repetition rule, none of the players has to claim a draw.
 The arbiter can declare the game as a draw as soon as this rule comes into effect.

 Here’s a quick summary of whatever we discussed so far:

-- As per the standard chess rules, when only the king is left, a player has only 50 moves from the last pawn movement or the piece capture to checkmate the opponent’s king.
+- As per the standard chess rules, when only the king is left, a player has only 50 moves from the last pawn movement and the piece capture to checkmate the opponent’s king.
 However, if the player forgets to claim a draw by the 50 move rule then the game immediately ends in a draw by the 75 move rule.

-- The 50 move rule means a player can claim a draw after 50 moves if no pawn movement or capture occurs within the last 50 moves.
+- The 50 move rule means a player can claim a draw after 50 moves if no pawn movement and no capture occurs within the last 50 moves.

 - The 75 move rule is the extension of the 50 move rule and if the player forgets to claim the draw by 50 move rule then as per this rule the game is drawn automatically by the arbiter.

 - The threefold repetition rule states that if the same position is repeated for the three times then the player having the move can claim for a draw.